-Teacher candidates planning to teach in North Carolina must be licensed at the elementary, secondary, or K-12 level based upon these criteria:
+Teacher candidates planning to teach in North Carolina must be licensed at the elementary level based upon these criteria:

-Successful completion of the Pfeiffer University program as approved by the NCDPI.

-Recommendation of the University.

-Pass the NC Department of Public Instruction required licensure exams.

-Completion of all graduation requirements.
+- Successful completion of the Pfeiffer University program as approved by the NCDPI. - · Recommendation of the University. - Pass the NC Department of Public Instruction required licensure exams. - Completion of all graduation requirements.